janpetzold/az305-learning/README.md

 Data security needs data classification (Azure Purview), data at rest (transparent data encryption), in transit, in use (dynamic data masking e.g. for last digits of credit card, always encrypting even on client side)

 An ideal data store that can store large amounts of data with an integration with Power BI is the SQL Data Warehouse.

+T-SQL can be used to create Azure AD server principals and contained database users.
+Database-level IP firewall rules shall also be created via T-SQL.

 ## Azure Databricks & Synapse